 The emissions of methane have decreased considerably since 1990 due to reduction of the amount of degradable waste disposed at disposal sites.
 This reduction in emissions is the result of several measures which were introduced in the waste sector, particularly in the 1990s.
 With a few exceptions, it was then prohibited to dispose easily degradable organic waste, sewage sludge included, at landfills in Norway.
-From 1 July 2009 it is prohibited to deposit degradable organic waste to landfills and this will result in reduced methane emissions.
-In 1999 a tax was introduced on waste delivered to final disposal sites, and in 2011 this tax was 280 NOK per tonne waste.
-There is a possibility of exemption from the prohibition of depositing waste at landfills - in such cases the tax is 463 NOK per tonne waste.
+From 1 July 2009 it is prohibited to deposit biodegradable organic waste to landfills and this will result in reduced methane emissions.
+In 1999 a tax was introduced on waste delivered to final disposal sites, and in 2012 this tax was 289 NOK per tonne waste.
+There is a possibility of exemption from the prohibition of depositing biodegradable waste at landfills - in such cases the tax is 479 NOK per tonne waste.

 In addition to the policy measures described above, landfills receiving biodegradable waste (waste containing degradable organic carbon (DOC)) are required to collect and treat landfill gas.
-In 2010 a total of 83 landfills had installed a landfill gas extraction system, and 19.4 ktonnes of methane were recovered.
+In 2011, 80 landfills who had installed a landfill gas extraction system reported extraction of gas, and 16.3 ktonnes of methane were recovered.
 In addition, the amounts of waste recycled have increased significantly since 1990.
-The total amount of waste generated has increased by about 33 per cent from 1995 to 2010.
+The total amount of waste generated has increased by about 39 per cent from 1995 to 2011.
 Due to the increase in material recycling and energy utilization in the period, the amount disposed at landfills has dropped substantially since 2007, and is at its lowest since 1995.
-As a consequence of the prohibition against depositing landfilling of 1 July 2009 there has been a strong decrease in waste depositing.
-There are given many permits for disposal for one year extra, some extended out 2010, and a few within 2011.
-The amount of waste generated in 2010 was 2.7 per cent higher than in 2009.
+As a consequence of the prohibition against depositing of biodegradable waste of 1 July 2009 there has been a strong decrease in waste depositing.
+Since building the necessary treatment capacity would take time, temporary exemptions were granted in certain cases in a transitional period.
+There were given many permits for disposal of biodegradable waste for one year extra, some extended out 2010, and a few within 2011.
+The transitional period ended on 31 December 2012.
+The amount of waste generated in 2011 was 5 per cent higher than in 2010.